AdaCore/spark2014/docs/ug/en/source/access.rst

 Borrowers essentially are statically known aliases of their borrowed objects.
 As a consequence, verifying programs involving borrowers sometimes requires describing the relation between the borrowed object and the borrower.
-This can be done by :ref:`Supplying a Pledge for a Borrower`.
+This can be done by :ref:`Referring to a value at the end of a local borrow`.

 .. index:: traversal function